rpmuller/ePubs/WP1.md

 ## Chapter XXVIII STOICISM

-STOICISM, while in origin contemporaneous with Epicurean- ism, had a longer history and less constancy in doctrine.
+STOICISM, while in origin contemporaneous with Epicureanism, had a longer history and less constancy in doctrine.
 The teaching of its founder Zeno, in the early part of the third century BC, was by no means identical with that of Marcus Aurelius in the latter half of the second century AD Zeno was a materialist, whose doctrines were, in the main, a combination of Cynicism and Heraclitus; but gradually, through an admixture of Platonism, the Stoics abandoned materialism, until, in the end, little trace of it remained.
 Their ethical doctrine, it is true, changed very little, and was what most of them regarded as of the chief importance. liven in this respect, however, there is some change of emphasis.
 As time goes on, continually less is said about the other aspects of Stoicism, and continually more exclusive stress is laid upon ethics and those parts of theology that are most relevant to ethics.
-With regard to all the earlier Stoics, we are hampered by the fact that their works survive only in a few frag- ments.
+With regard to all the earlier Stoics, we are hampered by the fact that their works survive only in a few fragments.
 Seneca, Kpictetus, and Marcus Aurelius, who belong to the first and second centuries AD, alone survive in complete books.

 Stoicism is less Greek than any school of philosophy with which we have been hitherto concerned.
 The early Stoics were mostly Syrian, the later ones mostly Roman.
-Tarn (Hellenistic Civilization,
+Tarn (Hellenistic Civilization, p.
-p.
 287) suspects Chaldean influences in Stoicism.
 Uebenveg justly observes that, in Hcllenizing the barbarian world, the Greeks dropped what only suited themselves.
-Stoicism, unlike the earlier purely Greek philosophies, is emotionally narrow, and in a certain sense fanatical; but it also contains religious elements of which the world felt the need, and which the Greeks seemed unable to supply.
-In particular, it appealed to rulers: "nearly all the suc- cessors of Alexander we may say all the principal kings in existence in the generations following Zeno professed themselves Stoics," says Professor Gilbert Murray.
+Stoicism, unlike the earlier purely Greek philosophies, is emotionally narrow, and in a certain sense fanatical;
+but it also contains religious elements of which the world felt the need, and which the Greeks seemed unable to supply.
+In particular, it appealed to rulers: "nearly all the successors of Alexander we may say all the principal kings in existence in the generations following Zeno professed themselves Stoics," says Professor Gilbert Murray.

-Zeno was a Phoenician, born at Citium, in Cyprus, at some time during the latter half of the fourth century BC It seems probable that his family were engaged in commerce, and that business
+Zeno was a Phoenician, born at Citium, in Cyprus, at some time during the latter half of the fourth century BC It seems probable that his family were engaged in commerce, and that business interests were what first took him to Athens.

-WESTERN PHILOSOPHICAL THOUGHT

-interests were what first took him to Athens.
 When there, however, he became anxious to study philosophy.
 The views of the Cynics were more congenial to him than those of any other school, but